 Employ secure communication protocols, such as HTTPS, for data transmission between the LM application and other systems or users.
 Encrypt sensitive data during transit to prevent interception and unauthorized access.

 Conduct regular security audits and vulnerability assessments to identify and address potential weaknesses in the LM application’s data handling processes.
-Perform penetration testing to evaluate the resilience of the system against data leakage attacks.
+Perform a web application penetration testing checklist to evaluate the system’s resilience against data leakage attacks.
+(Internal link is added).

 By implementing robust security measures, including proper data handling, strong access controls, secure data storage and transmission, and regular security testing, organizations can significantly reduce the risk of data leakage in LM applications.